threefoldtech/jumpscale_lib/docs/tools/StoryBot.md

 The StoryBot will then look at the API token owner's account for these repositories.

+Or:

+`<owner_username>/*`

+The StoryBot will then use all the repositories from the user at the time it needs it.

 Then make sure the issues of those repo are properly formatted for the StoryBot.
 For story issues formatting, checkout the [Story formatting](#Story-formatting) chapter.
 For task issues formatting, checkout the [Task formatting](#Task-formatting) chapter.